 Neither of my parents’ death experiences reflected what they valued in life.
 I couldn’t change what had passed, but I could influence the future.
 I was compelled to find a better way for myself, my husband, and our children.
 I needed to learn more to be able to imagine a better ending.
 I needed the insight of others’ experiences.
 I trained and began working as a hospice volunteer.

-In the summer of 2016, an experience with a dying elder who did not have advance directives sent me running home to my husband, Joe, adamant that we get our directives written NOW.
+In the summer of 2016, an afternoon with a dying elder who did not have advance directives sent me running home to my husband, Joe, adamant that we get our directives written NOW.
 We were in our mid-50s and perfectly healthy, but Joe knew the suffering our family had endured from my parents’ unprepared passing.
 He readily agreed.

 I gathered resources, notebooks and sharpened pencils.
 Sunday afternoon, we walked to a local brewpub near our home.
 We felt confident that we could complete the documents we needed in just a few hours.
 We were intelligent, literate people, pretty self-aware, and highly motivated.
 We respected each other’s opinions and decision-making skills.
 We could do this.